JonGeorge/residuality-cli/README.md

 The method, roughly: propose a naive architecture, bombard it with stressors one at a time, and for each stressor describe how the business reacts and what technical change would let the system survive.
 Each surviving configuration is a residue.
-Integrating many residues produces an architecture that holds up under stressors you *never analysed* — because stressor analysis uncovers the hidden coupling in the system, not because you predicted the future.
+Integrating many residues produces an architecture that holds up under stressors you never analysed.

 Two ideas matter for how this tool works, both developed in the [2022 follow-up paper](https://www.sciencedirect.com/science/article/pii/S1877050922004975)